datopian/playbook/guide/README.md

 #### After review is complete with Product Owner

-* [TODO: Waffle does these sort of metrics, so no need for manual work] Summarized total time spent against estimated and noted any planned tasks that were incomplete and added this time to the [metrics](https://docs.google.com/spreadsheets/d/15pAupQDACTd8xK0rbW616u_t8h7b3JR5MBO4otFMrIg/edit?usp=drive_web&ouid=107379996189258597736) tracker in 'Status Centre' Google sheet:
+  Summarized total time spent against estimated and noted any planned tasks that were incomplete and added this time to the [metrics](https://docs.google.com/spreadsheets/d/15pAupQDACTd8xK0rbW616u_t8h7b3JR5MBO4otFMrIg/edit?usp=drive_web&ouid=107379996189258597736) tracker in 'Status Centre' Google sheet:
     * **Tab - Sprint metrics:** Extracted the points from your Trello board and inserted 'Planned Points' (beginning of sprint), 'Planned Points - End of sprint' and 'Hours'.
     * **Tab - Timesheet:** The hours and points per project.
 * Keep all remaining open issues either in 'This Sprint' column (if work is to continue) or move to 'Next Sprint'/'Inbox' (this may happen as part of sprint planning)
 * Closed all relevant milestones

-### Updating the Waffle Board

-*Waffle.io is the tool we use to manage all our Github issues with kanban style functionality*

-When using Waffle board board we have adopted the following practice as a way to:

-* Keep sprint status up to date and live (to reduce polling and status updates)
-* Provide a direct way to report on what was done and what is planned in next sprint (just look at relevant items)

-Our Waffle board has these columns:
-- Inbox: All new, unsorted tasks go here
-- Next Sprint: Prioritized tasks - basically the pool of issues we choose from when doing sprint planning
-- This Sprint: All issues planned for the current sprint
-- In Progress: Issues that are actively being worked on
-- Review: Issues that work on them was completed and are now waiting for Product Owner or client approval
-- Done: Work is done, issue closed
-- Deployed: When applicable and required by product owner - when the feature/fix is live

 Scrum-master: